evmos/evmos/SAFU.md

 There is no minimum to the amount that can be secured.
 The reward white hack hacker can secure from 1 atto EVMOS (1e-18 EVMOS or the equivalent unit of 1 wei on Ethereum).

-We encourage whitehat hackers to report undisclosed vulnerabilities on using the [security@evmos.org](mailto:security@evmos.org) email
+We encourage whitehat hackers to report undisclosed vulnerabilities using the [security@evmos.org](mailto:security@evmos.org) email.

 ## Dropbox for Protocol Funds